 Are these BC Certified Courses?

 The courses are prepared to meet all of the BC Learning Standards as defined by the Ministry of Education.
 Courses that have Provincial Exams are designed to help prepare students prior to taking the exam.
 All of the teachers with BC Online School are BC Certified Teachers and qualified in the subjects they are teaching.

 How will my credits and grades be reported?

 BC Online reports your credits and grades directly to your school of record every four to six weeks depending on the time of year.
 Your school will then report it to the BC Ministry of Education.
-If you are no longer at a school, we will report your final grade to your last known school of record.
+If you are no longer attending a school, we will report your final grade to your last known school of record.
 At any time students can check their grade and progress in Moodle.

 What about Provincial Exams?